camptocamp/odoo-project-tools/README.md

     CONV_ADMIN_PWD=admin otools-conversion -p 8069
     ```

-    The script will move things around, figure out which OCA addons are installed
+    The script will move things around, figure out which OCA addons are
-    on your instance, and when done display a message about what further manual
+    installed on your instance, and when done display a message about what
-    steps are required, and what you need to check for.
+    further manual steps are required, and what you need to check for.
+These
+    steps will also be saved to a file (see step 8 below).

 7. Stage all changes and commit